mluyo3414/katacoda-scenarios/1-installing-jenkins-using-helm/intro.md

 ## Why do we need Helm?

-**Usually applications in K8s are composed of deployments, services, secrets, persistent volumes, etc. These are configured using multiple YAML files ([i.e deploying mySQL without Helm](https://kubernetes.io/docs/tasks/run-application/run-single-instance-stateful-application/)).
-One of Helm's primary objective is to provide a level of abstraction on top of these resources to facilitate application management (installation, deployment in multiple environments, upgrade, etc) and easier management.
-In our case, we will install Jenkins and its k8s components (statefulSet and service) will be managed by Helm.**
+**Usually applications in K8s are composed of deployments, services, secrets, persistent volumes, etc. These are configured using one or multiple YAML files ([i.e deploying mySQL without Helm](https://kubernetes.io/docs/tasks/run-application/run-single-instance-stateful-application/)).**

+**One of Helm's primary objective is to provide a level of abstraction on top of these resources to facilitate application management (installation, deployment in multiple environments, upgrade, rollback, etc) and easier management.
+In our case, we will install Jenkins and its k8s components (statefulSet and service) with Helm.**

 ## [Overall usage of Helm](https://helm.sh/docs/topics/architecture/)

-Helm manages applications using **charts** which is a bundle of information necessary to create an instance of a Kubernetes application.
+Helm manages applications using **charts** which are bundles of information necessary to create an instance of a Kubernetes application.
 Helm can do the following:

-* Create new charts from scratch (next scenario)
+* Create new charts for applications from scratch (next scenario)
-* Package charts into chart archive (tgz) files (next scenario)
 * **Interact with chart repositories where charts are stored (in this scenario)**
 * **Install and uninstall charts into an existing Kubernetes cluster (in this scenario)**
-* **Manage the release cycle of charts that have been installed with Helm (in this scenario)**
+* **Manage the release cycle (upgrade/rollback) of charts  that have been installed with Helm (in this scenario)**

 ## Prerequisites